Carlos Alcaraz

-Alcaraz began his professional career in 2018 at age 14.
-He broke into the top 100 of the rankings in May 2021, and ended that year ranked No. 32 after reaching the US Open quarterfinals.
-In 2022, Alcaraz won his first major title at the US Open, becoming the youngest man and the first male teenager in the Open Era to reach the world No. 1 singles ranking, at old.
-After finishing the year as the youngest year-end No. 1 in ATP rankings history, he was named the Laureus World Breakthrough of the Year for his performance that season.
+A teen phenomenon, Alcaraz won the Next Gen ATP Finals and was the 2020 ATP Newcomer of the Year.
+In 2022, Alcaraz won his first major title at the US Open.
+He became the youngest man in the Open Era to be ranked world No. 1, at old, and finished the year as the youngest year-end No. 1 in ATP rankings history.
+Alcaraz claimed the Wimbledon Championships in 2023, defeating seven-time champion Novak Djokovic in an epic final.

-In 2023, Alcaraz claimed his second major title at Wimbledon, defeating seven-time champion Novak Djokovic in the final.
-In 2024, he won the French Open and Wimbledon, followed by a silver medal at the Paris Olympics.
-He claimed his fifth and sixth major titles in 2025, defeating Jannik Sinner in the final of the French Open as well as the US Open.
+In 2024, Alcaraz won his first French Open and defended his title at Wimbledon, becoming the youngest man to win the "Channel Slam".
+In 2025, he defeated Jannik Sinner in a historic final to win the French Open, as well as the US Open, and finished as the year-end world No. 1 for a second time.
+In 2026, Alcaraz won his seventh major at the Australian Open, and became the youngest man to complete the career Grand Slam, at old.
+He is known for his aggressive playing style and varied shotmaking.

 Early and personal life

 Carlos Alcaraz Garfia was born on 5 May 2003, in El Palmar, Murcia, Spain, to parents Carlos Alcaraz González and Virginia Garfia Escandón.
 Alcaraz has one older brother, Álvaro, and two younger brothers, Sergio and Jaime.

 Alcaraz started playing tennis at the age of four at the Real Sociedad Club de Campo de Murcia, where his father was a tennis coach and club administrator.
 His mother worked as a sales assistant at IKEA.
-Alcaraz's father had played tennis but stopped as a teenager as he could not afford to continue.
+Alcaraz's father had played tennis but stopped pursuing a professional career as a teenager, as he could not afford it.
+In 2013, at age 10, Alcaraz signed his first contract with Babolat.
+After watching him compete at age 11, IMG agent Albert Molina recognized Carlos as a standout talent and sought to persuade his parents to work with him; his father ultimately agreed when Carlos was 12.

-Alcaraz was discovered as an eleven-year old by Albert Molina, who convinced IMG to sign him and eventually introduced him to future coach Juan Carlos Ferrero.

-Alcaraz is frequently accompanied to tournaments by his father and by his brother Álvaro, who works as his hitting partner.
-During the tennis off-season, he splits his time between his parents' home in Murcia and his training centre in nearby Villena.
+Alcaraz is frequently accompanied to tournaments by his father and by his brother Álvaro, who works as his hitting partner and assistant coach.
+During the tennis off-season, he lives at his parents' home in Murcia.
 His friends and family call him "Carlitos" or "Charly".
+He is Catholic, and has received blessings from priests before important tournaments.